aolayeye/Credit_Risk_Analysis/README.md

 ![Sampling_Classifier_Recall_Precision](https://user-images.githubusercontent.com/67847583/129495158-cffeeaf3-b2f7-46c0-95cd-33bafccee29c.png)

 ##### Recommendation
 In identifying high_risk loans, we worry more about False Negatives (Sensitivity) for the high_risk loans.
-It is more important that predicted high_risk loans are likely to be bad loans than to pick up all potential low_risk or good loans.
+Predicting high_risk loans that are likely to be bad is more critical than predicting all potential low_risk or good loans.
-Since Sentivity is highest for the Ensemble Classifier, we are sure that our model will minimize false negatives even when false positives may be higher.
+Since Sensitivity is highest for the Ensemble Classifier, we are sure that our model will minimize false negatives even when false positives may be higher.
 Lending Club will be better off not giving a  good loan than giving a bad loan.

-We may further evaluate our model performance by implementing a net rvenue function.
+We may further evaluate our model performance by implementing a net revenue function.
 The net revenue or cost function is derived by apportioning a cost for every false positive and false negative and arriving at the overall revenue based on the correct and incorrect predictions.
-This way we are able to determine the effect  of giving approving a bad loan versus denying a good loan and we would be able to determine if recall (sensitivity) or precision is most the most important to worry about.
+This way, we can determine the effect of approving a bad loan versus denying a good loan, and we would be able to determine if recall (Sensitivity) or precision is the most critical performance metric to evaluate.